loeiten/usingLinux/installationProcedures/python.md

 conda install argcomplete future mpich2 netcdf4
 conda update --all
 ```
-On clusters, you may want to `conda install imagemagick` through binstar
+On clusters, you may want to `conda install imagemagick` and `conda install
+ffmpeg` through binstar/Anaconda Cloud.

 **NOTE**
 * Sometimes `scipy` etc. is installed with `mkl`, this can cause trouble.
 To fix